FledgeXu/LearnOpenGLBlueprint/README.md

 For VSCode user, you need `ms-vscode.cmake-tools`, `ms-vscode.cpptools` and `twxs.cmake` those three extensions.
 When you opened this project, VSCode should tell you to install them.

+After opening project, you should use `>CMake: Select Configure Preset` to select build preset and `>CMake: Select Build Preset` to select target preset.

 Due to the limitation of `ms-vscode.cmake-tools`, you can not change current working dictionary of target program, highly recommend using terminal to launch target program.

 ## Customization